rafet2005/test-repo2/chipseq_test.md

 ```
-mkdir  combin\_replicate
+mkdir  combin_replicate

-cd combin\_replicate
+cd combin_replicate
 ```

 Run the following command (change the name of replicate to the correct names):

 ```

-bedtools intersect  -a ../peak/replicate1 –b ../peak/replicate2 –wo \&gt; combin\_replicate1\_and\_2
+bedtools intersect  -a ../peak/replicate1 –b ../peak/replicate2 –wo > combin_replicate1_and_2

 ```

 1. **Annotation** (10 minutes)

-After we have identified enriched regions, it&#39;s essential to find the function of these regions and the genes that are associated with the genome.
+After we have identified enriched regions, it\'s essential to find the function of these regions and the genes that are associated with the genome.

 For peak annotation, we will use R package _chIPsseker_ to identify genes that close to the peaks.